JannisBe/imagetopdfconverter/README.md

 # JPG to PDF Converter

-A web application that allows users to convert JPG images to PDF files with email notifications.
+A web application that converts a given JPG image to a PDF file and sends it to user email.

 ## Features